 Portable stainless steel grills are essentially durable grills that you can use almost anywhere.
 They are easy to carry, most run on gas, and cook just as well as a large stationary grill.
+You can even make pizza on some of these.

 We do have some charcoal ones we found too.
 Personally, I love the ultra lightweight look and feel of the charcoal versions.
 They are meant for longer trips, such as backpacking through the forest.
 The gas grills definitely need to be loaded into a car or truck to be practical.